As Samuel Hemming, the first Senior Grand Warden of the United Grand Lodge of England, once put it;

 The Masonic pavement is one of the most recognized symbols of the fraternity.

-Mosaic pavements designs in freemasonry can be traced to the 18th century.
+Mosaic pavement designs in freemasonry can be traced to the 18th century.
 At the time, most lodge furniture was made from these.
 The pavement symbolizes a bond uniting all members.

 According to French Masons, the mosaic pavement educates members that they were once part of a Fraternity that bound people together; hence the pre-existing bonds should be maintained and strengthened.